GrACE: Generation using Associated Code Edits: Introduction

 Unlike symbolic program transformation rules, neural language models have the capability to generate new code that does not necessarily occur in the surrounding code context.
 The pre-trained large language models (LLMs) like \codex~\cite{codex} and \codet~\cite{codet5} have been shown to be highly proficient at generating code.
 In fact, they are already impacting software engineering in significant ways, e.g., through popular code completion tools like GitHub Copilot~\cite{copilot}.
 However, when it comes to editing code, without the knowledge of previous edits, these models are unable to infer the developers' intent and fail to generate code that should be used to replace existing code in the next edit.
 In this work, we explore ways to predict code edits using LLMs by conditioning code generation on prior, relevant edits.
-We call such prior edits \emph{associated edits}.
+We call such prior edits \emph{associated edits} and this methodology as \textit{Generation conditioned on Associated Code Edits} (\grace).